Dan-W45/mostdiv/content/servers/_index.md

 status-online
 -->

-See sidebar on left for currenly running, and ready to go or something idk maybe I'll set that up but tbh idk if I can be arsed.
+See sidebar on the left for a list of games with dedicated server, whether they are running, and some related info.

 Quick links:
 {{< cards >}}